 3. Girdwood Forest Fair – An annual music and arts festival tucked away in the ski town of Girdwood, just south of Anchorage and under the great Mount Alyeska.
 This event kicks off every year during Fourth of July weekend with a fun parade and continues with three days of non-stop music by local and visiting bands on two stages.

-4. Salmonstock – With its third year planned for 2014, this popular music festival takes place over three days in Ninilchik, just a stone throw from Homer and about a two-hour drive from the Kenai Princess Wilderness Lodge.
+4. Salmonstock – This popular music festival takes place over three days in Ninilchik, just a stone throw from Homer and about a two-hour drive from the Kenai Princess Wilderness Lodge.
 Revel in the greatness of wild Alaska salmon as you dance and sing at this family-friendly event with a long list of fantastic performances from morning to night.
 Last year’s festival featured Brandi Carlile as the headliner.